There's something about fish burgers that transports you to summer, even if it's cold outside!

 In a mixing bowl, combine the flours, baking powder and water with a fork.
 Add the fish fillets and coat well.
-Gently lower the fish into the oil and fry about 3-4 minutes or until the batter is golden.
+Gently lower the fish into the oil and fry about 3 to 4 minutes or until the batter is golden.
 Remove and drain on paper towels.

-Meanwhile, pop your buns in the oven and lightly toast them for a minute or so.
+Meanwhile, place your buns on the grill and lightly toast them for a minute or so.

-Assemble the hamburgers, by spreading on a layer of tartar sauce, followed by mixed lettuce, a fish filet, a bit more sauce and then the bun top.
+Assemble the burgers by spreading on a layer of tartar sauce, followed by mixed lettuce, a fish fillet, a bit more sauce and then the bun top.
 Enjoy!